 You’re able to import Open (active), Won and Lost Opportunities into Pipeliner.
 You can either match the Opportunities to existing Account and Contact records or create the Accounts and/or Contacts at the same time as importing your Opportunities.
-You can also add Product Line Item information (Product name, Quantity and Price) to your Opportunities ⤵
+You can also add Product Line Item information (Product name, Quantity and Price and custom line item fields) to your Opportunities ⤵

 Creating the Opportunities CSV file

 You need to prepare a CSV file for each pipeline that you’re importing Opportunities into.

 To begin, you can download a sample file to use as a basic, default template or you can start from an existing spreadsheet and use the downloaded sample file as a guide.